Considering a Creative Office Space? Here’s What to Know First

 HR departments have long understood the lure of a strong employee benefits package to help attract and retain employees, but more and more employers and facilities managers are hopping on board the creative office space trend and coming around to the idea of another, less tangible benefit: a comfortable workplace that fosters creativity and/or collaboration so employees can do great work.

 Understand the difference between “creativity”; and “productivity”

 Do you need more big thinking or more collaboration?
-Certainly, creative office space can foster productivity and collaboration when employees have the space to gather, brainstorm, work together, and even take a quick coffee break.
-However, the balance should tilt more toward getting things done as opposed to a “cool space for cool’s sake.”
-Both the collaborative and the creative office spaces should encourage employee engagement.
+Certainly, creative office spaces foster productivity, collaboration, and innovation when employees have the space to gather, brainstorm, work together, and take quick coffee breaks.
+Carving out a space that fosters innovation helps your business achieve goals faster when speed is the name of the game.
+All employees involved in special projects communicate faster, easier, don’t wait for emails and fosters hyperfocus on one thing that needs to be done.
+The balance tilts toward getting things done as opposed to a “ cool space for cool’s sake.”
+Both the collaborative and creative office spaces encourage employee engagement.

 Ignore the traditional square footage per employee guidelines

 The old standards of 175-250 square feet per employee or 150-400 square feet for executive offices aren’t as relevant, or uniform, in today’s more open floor plans.
 UX engineers may need larger desks for their computer needs.
 Employees in HR, Finance, or who deal in confidential information may require a bigger footprint if they need locking files or their own dedicated printer.

 Consider the needs of your employees & teams

 Boomer or Gen X employees (more used to having offices during their careers) may need privacy screens.
 Millennials may just need a sweet pair of headphones.
 Introverts or those whose work requires more attention or discretion may need to be situated away from noise or high traffic patterns.